 Mutual Funds have now been around long enough to critique.
 Since their inception, historic returns for almost all of them have underperformed the overall market.
 There are a few that consistently outperform the market but they are hard to find or are closed to new investors.
 To make matters worse, when you subtract the fees from the already lower returns, you almost end up with no gains whatsoever.

 What fees am I referring to?
 How about management fees that can run you 1-2% of your total account balance per year regardless of if your account goes up or down in value.
-Then there are load fees which can be a 1% fee just to get into the game.
-That’s right, this is charged just for opening an account and it’s 1%!
-If you finally do decide to move your money somewhere else, there are sometimes account closure fees.
+Then there are load fees which can include a 1% fee just to get into the game.
+That’s right, this is charged just for opening a brokerage account and it’s 1%!
+If you finally do decide to move your money somewhere else, there are sometimes additional fees for account closure.

 If that’s not bad enough, many funds are not totally diversified and are sector based or stock behavior based like growth or value funds.
 These funds are somewhat diversified but not as good as they could be.
 Oh, and one last thing, you’ll need a lot of money to open an account.
 This can sometimes be $1,000, $5,000 or $10,000 depending on the fund.